samDeopa/MountBlue_Assignments/SQL_Drills/readme.md

    WHERE u.name = 'Bob' AND c.name = '#random';
    ```

-9. **List the count of messages across all channels per user (with the user's name column titled "User Name" and the count column titled "Message Count", and user names in reverse alphabetical order):**
+9. **Count of messages across all channels per user, ordered by user names in reverse alphabetical order:**

    ```sql
    SELECT u.name AS "User Name", COUNT(m.content) AS "Message Count"